Making your own almond milk is surprisingly easy.

 *Note: Feel free to substitute any other nuts or seeds, to create a variety of dairy-free milks!
 Brazil nuts and Hazelnuts don’t need to be soaked before blending, as they do not contain enzyme inhibitors like other nuts.

-**For an extra-special treat: Try adding 1 tablespoon of coconut oil, 1 tablespoon of vanilla, and 2 tablespoons of maple syrup to the mixture before blending.
+**For an extra-special treat: Try adding 1 tablespoon of coconut oil, 1 tablespoon of vanilla, and 2 tablespoons of maple syrup or 2 pitted dates to the mixture before blending.
 The resulting almond milk is extra-creamy, sweet, and irresistible!

 - 4 cups filtered water